MyBROSKICicada3301/Currency-Converter/README.md

 - Update your Python installation
 - Try: `pip install --upgrade certifi`

+**Unicode/Encoding errors (Windows):**
+- The app now includes proper UTF-8 encoding declarations
+- If you see encoding errors, ensure your terminal supports Unicode
+- All tests pass on Windows with Python 3.13+

 ### 💡 **Performance Tips**

 - The app caches rates for 1 hour - this is optimal for most use cases